owlbarn/tutorial/book/case-image-inception/README.md

 ### SqueezeNet

-All these architectures, including Inception, mainly aim to push the detection accuracy forward.
+All these architectures, including Inception, mainly aim to push the classification accuracy forward.
-However, at some point we are faced with the tradeoff between accuracy and model size.
+However, at some point we are confronted with the tradeoff between accuracy and model size.
 We have seen that sometimes reducing the parameter size can help the network to go deeper, and thus tends to give better accuracy.
 However, with the growing trend od edge computing, there is requirement for extremely small deep neural networks so that it can be easily distributed and deployed on less powerful devices.
 For that, sacrificing a bit of accuracy is acceptable.